Fran-98/pytol/docs/mission_creation.md

     map_id="hMap2"
 )

-# Add custom audio briefing
 mission.add_resource(1, "path/to/briefing.wav")

 # Add units, objectives, etc...

-# Save mission (automatically copies resource files)
 mission.save_mission("./output")
 ```

 When you call `save_mission()`, Pytol will:
 1. Create the mission directory structure
 2. Copy the map files
-3. **Automatically copy all resource files to appropriate subdirectories**
+3. Copy every registered resource into `audio/`, `images/`, or `resources/`
-4. Generate the `.vts` file with correct relative paths in the ResourceManifest
+4. Generate the `.vts` file with manifest entries pointing to the relative paths

 ## Tips and Best Practices